AndyNichol3/Minesweeper-Bot/README.md

 ## Features

 - **AI Bot Integration**: The game boasts an AI bot that autonomously discovers moves.
-- **Still in Development**: This project is a labor of love, evolving continually.
+- **Still in Development**: This project is still under construction, evolving continually.
 - **User Interaction**: If the bot halts or faces challenges, users can take over and make moves manually.

 ## Getting Started